This post is by Andrew Browne, co-founder of Amazon private label split testing and pricing optimization tool Splitly.

 So as an Amazon seller, this translates to improving your product listing for greater conversions, meaning more sales and more profit.

 It’s as simple as that.
 But how do you carry out this task of optimizing your product listings?
-We’re going to explore:

-- How Amazon listing conversion optimization works.
+- How does conversion optimization work for Amazon sellers?

 How does conversion optimization work for Amazon sellers?